uwspstar/FullStack/CSharp/KEY-TERMS/readme.md

 - Useful standard DateTime formatting strings include d (short date), D (long date), f (“full” with short time), F (“full” with long time), g (“general” with short time), G (“general” with long time), M or m (month/day), t (short time), T (long time), and Y  or y (year/month).
 ### Common Language Runtime (CLR)
 - A virtual machine that manages execution of C# (and other .NET) programs.
+### intern pool
+- The CLR maintains a table called “intern pool” that contains a single reference to every unique string used by the program.
+### interoperability
+- Interoperability enables managed code (such as a C# program) to use classes provided by unmanaged code that was not written under the control of the CLR.